Aiyy Faith: History

+Afanasyev's new organization Aiyy Faith was registered in 2015 in Yakutsk, Sakha Republic (Yakutia), Russia.

 Teachings

 Aiyy (Tangra)—the Creator God—lives in the 9th Heaven.
 All the other 63 deities of the Yakut pantheon are his manifestations (compare avatars in Hinduism).
 "White shamans" serve him (while it is forbidden to turn to the "black shamans" of Yakut paganism).
 Man consists of three souls (Kut): the soul-earth, soul-air, and soul-mother, which return to Aiyy upon the physical body's death.
 When some traditionalists ask about the sources of this teaching, he replies that he received such teachings from a "white old spirit".

 The main posts, or offices, of this organization are the Philosopher and the Toyon (Tribal chief).
-It has the Aiyy houses and yurts in the villages in which common prayers and bloodless sacrifices with fermented mare's milk are performed.
+It has the Aiyy houses and urasas (birch-bark dwellings) in the villages in which common prayers and bloodless sacrifices with fermented mare's milk are performed.
 The doctrine influenced the content of teaching national culture in schools and especially on the training of personnel at the local College of Culture.